-IR&HRM is available as a major for the Bachelor of Social Sciences.
-IR&HRM may also be taken as a second major or as a minor, subject to academic approval of the Faculty in which the student is enrolled.
+IR&HRM is available as a first major for the Bachelor of Social Sciences (BSocSc).
+IR&HRM may also be taken as a second major or minor in other undergraduate degrees, subject to approval of the Division in which the student is enrolled.

-To complete a minor in IR&HRM, students must complete 60 points from the papers listed for the IR&HRM major, including 15 points from HRMGT2X2/3XY and HRMGT3X6, and 15 points from LABST201, LABST300 and EDSOC231.
+To complete a minor in IR&HRM, students must complete 60 points from the papers listed for the IR&HRM major, including 15 points from HRMGT202 and HRMGT306, and 15 points from EDSOC202, WKEMP201 and WKEMP300.